WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 But most orgs aren’t prepared for that shift.

 If an agent writes 80% of the diff, a human reviewer must answer critical questions.
 Does this align with product requirements?
 Is the design sound?
 Are the security boundaries correct?
 Is the behavior actually what we intended?
-Are there hidden side effects or policy violations?
+Are there hidden side effects or policy violations?[^OverReliance]

 Traditional reviewing assumes implementation is the primary artifact.
 Agentic reviewing requires the opposite.
 Interface and intent must be the artifact, and implementation treated as refinement.